ClusterHQ/powerstrip/README.rst

 .. image:: powerstrip.jpg

-Powerstrip is a configurable, pluggable HTTP proxy for the Docker API which lets you easily attach chained blocking webhooks to arbitrary Docker API calls.
+Powerstrip is a configurable, pluggable HTTP proxy for the Docker API which lets you plug multiple Docker extensions into the same Docker daemon.

+So for example you can have a storage plugin from one project and a networking plugin from another project coexist, all underneath your choice of orchestration framework.

+It does this by implementing chained blocking webhooks to arbitrary Docker API calls.

 This enables **composition** of prototypical `Docker extensions <https://clusterhq.com/blog/docker-extensions/>`_.

 This is intended to allow quick prototyping, in order to figure out which integration points are needed in order to turn such prototypical plugins into `real Docker extensions <https://github.com/docker/docker/issues/9983>`_.

 Inspired by https://github.com/docker/docker/issues/6982